JRMurr/JRMurr.github.io/content/blog/making-a-chess-engine-in-zig.md

 So after a little while using this array representation I switched to a [BitBoard](https://www.chessprogramming.org/Bitboards)

 The core idea is, since there are 64 squares, you can use a `u64` where each bit represents 1 square.
-If the bit is set a piece is there.
+If the `nth` bit is set, a piece is is on the `nth` square.
 You then have 6 `u64`s to track each piece type, and 2 more to track the color of those pieces.
 In my case I had a redundant 9th `u64` just for all occupied squares.

-So if I want to know where all the White Pawns are I can do a bitwise intersection of the pawn bitset and the white bitset.
+So if I want to know where all the white pawns are, I can do a bitwise intersection of the pawn bitset and the white bitset.

 The other benefit is when you apply shifts/masks on the bitset, it will apply to all pieces at once.
 For example to figure out all possible squares knights can move to you can do this